Lifestyle in Bangkok

 Eating out in Bangkok

-Whether a streetside noodle dish with homemade broth or a roadside vendor concocting spicy somtam, a plethora of exciting dishes are available, tasty and reasonably priced.
+Whether a streetside noodle dish with homemade broth or a local vendor concocting spicy somtam, a plethora of exciting dishes are available, tasty and reasonably priced.

 Naturally, at some point, every expat experiences a yearning for different options or something that tastes like home.
-Bangkok happily obliges with a whole host of bars and restaurants offering good quality food in Western styles, but at much higher prices.
-Expats may want to check their bank balances before feeding their nostalgia.
+Bangkok happily obliges with a whole host of bars and restaurants offering good quality international dining options, but at much higher prices.

-Most tourists pick out the generic spots for their sightseeing, but expats who wish to get to know the city on a more personal, grittier level should consider taking a bike or walking tour instead.
-Given the heat, walking tours are not exactly commonplace, but there are a few key companies who have strived to put together routes that bring across the authentic charm of Bangkok.
+Most tourists pick out the generic spots for their sightseeing, but expats who wish to get to know the city on a more personal level should consider taking a bike or walking tour instead.
+Given the heat, walking tours aren't exactly commonplace, but there are a few companies who have strived to put together routes that bring across the authentic charm of Bangkok.